AY2122S1-CS2103-W14-1/tp/docs/DeveloperGuide.md

 Major changes involved to implement this feature:
 * Add a new appointment
-* Load an appointment on app launch
+* Load appointments on app launch
-* Save an appointment after every command
+* Save appointments after every command
-* Delete a patient that has appointments
+* Delete a patient that has made an appointment

 #### Add a new Appointment